A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Problem Formulation Methodology

 The binary flow variable $x_{ij} = 1$ signifies that the robot uses directed arc $(i,j)\in \mathcal{A}$.
 Constraints related to the robot starting from the depot $0$, visiting every location once and terminating the sequence at $2n_r+1$ are enforced by Eq. (\ref{eq:binary}-\ref{eq:depot-}).

 The battery states of charge $z_j$ in Eq. (\ref{eq:socEvolution}-\ref{eq:timeEvolution}) are updated as the robot goes about its mission.
 Whenever the battery is depleted, the robot heads to the depot where it is fully charged up with a constant recharging rate $p$.
 The variable $T_{ij}$ in Eq. (\ref{eq:timeEvolution}-\ref{eq:cut}) updates the travel time between locations $i$ and $j$ based on whether a recharge is required between the two locations.
 Time variables $t_i$ in Eq. (\ref{eq:travel time}-\ref{eq:time window}) denote the arrival time of the robot at location $i \in \mathcal{V}$.
 Each location is associated with a time $s_i$ for material handling and a time window $[e_i,l_i]$ which represents the earliest and latest time at which material handling can start.
 Cargo constraints are captured in Eq. (\ref{eq:cargo update}, \ref{eq:cargo limit}) where payload variables $y_i$ capture the cargo mass being carried by the robot as it leaves location $i\in \mathcal{V}$.
 Each robot $r$ has a cargo capacity limitation of $Q_r$ and each location $i\in\mathcal{V}$ is associated with a cargo load $q_i\in\mathbb{R}$ such that $q_i+q_{n+i}=0$.
-Volumetric constraints are modelled similarly.
+Volumetric constraints are modeled similarly.